brizenchi/brizenchi/README.md

 ## Hi there 👋, I'm Brizen

-I'm an Indie Hacker from China.
+I'm a coder from China.
 <p>
   <a href="https://brizen.top">
     <picture>